-Being a financial advisor today requires more than understanding your client’s financial picture.
-It now demands a mastery of client relationships and sales processes to attract clients and keep growing.
+Being a financial advisor today requires more than understanding your clients’ financial picture.
+It now demands a mastery of client relationships and sales processes to attract clients and support growth.
 As the financial landscape evolves, so too must the strategies employed by advisors to remain competitive and meet the ever-changing needs of their clients.
 Empathy and client feedback have never been more important in creating a client-centric approach that fosters trust and long-term relationships.
-Let’s take a look at some ways that you can better understand and improve your sales process as an advisor.
+Let’s take a look at some ways you can better understand and improve your sales process as an advisor.

 SmartAsset’s Advisor Marketing Platform can help you add new clients at your desired pace.
 Sign up for a free demo today.